nodebox/nodebox.github.io/node/documentation/using/generative-design.md

 This is half of the result.
 Next step is to align it to the right side of the origin.
 In order to do this **an important step** has to be made: render the unit node and have a look at the **Data** tab in the viewer pane.
 Notice that there are 8 paths in the list: 1 for each unit.
 If we would align this as is it would result in a similar aligment for all units.
 To avoid the translate information we will have to group these 8 paths into a single geometry path.

-After the alignment we will relfect it to obtain an invader.
+After the alignment we will reflect it to obtain an invader.
 Last step is an implementation of a snap node which will change the shapes over a snapping procedure.

 * Create a group node and connect the unit node to it.
 * Create an align node and set **Halign** to **Left**.
 Connect group1 to it: the shape should shift to the right side of the origin.